patrickmaynard/form-rosters/README.md

 # form-rosters
-This repository will be a holding area for form rosters from policing organizations in the Mid-Atlantic region.
+This repository will be a holding area for form rosters in the Mid-Atlantic region.

+A form roster tracks the forms maintained by a police department, sheriff's office or other policing organization.